ychin/brainpass/README.md

 Utility webpage to generate per-site passwords from a master passphrase, without needing external data.
 Similar to how brainwallet works.

 TODOs:
-- CLEANUP
-- Fix web worker to not continually send info to it
-- webworker to do in the background
-- is there a way to incrementally hash?
 - local storage stores websites for me, allow exporting to JSON
 - random passphrase generator
  - different languages